Nexmo/nexmo-developer/_documentation/en/messaging/sms/guides/inbound-sms.md

 # Inbound SMS

-To receive inbound SMS, create a [webhook endpoint](/concepts/guides/webhooks) and configure your account to use it in the API settings tab of the [Nexmo Developer Dashboard](https://dashboard.nexmo.com/settings).
+To receive inbound SMS, create a [webhook endpoint](/concepts/guides/webhooks) and configure your account to use it in the API settings tab of the [Vonage APIs Dashboard](https://dashboard.nexmo.com/settings).

 Any messages sent to one of your Nexmo virtual numbers are sent to your webhook using a [GET] or [POST] request.
 When you receive a message on your webhook, you must send a `200 OK` response.
 If you don't, then Nexmo will assume that you have not received the message and will keep resending it for the next 24 hours.